gabehollombe/Pivotxt/README.markdown

-# Pivotxt

-Easily create stories in Pivotal Tracker from a simple text file.
+# Pivotxt lets you easily create stories in Pivotal Tracker from a simple text file.

+Sure, there's [slurper](http://github.com/hashrocket/slurper) but I didn't like slurper's file format; it's too YAML-y.
+Hint: if you need a vim plugin to help you write your stories file, it's probably overly-complicated.

+So, I drafted a simple file format that I'd like to use, I wrote a grammar in Treetop to parse that format.
+Pivotxt is the result.
+Hopefully you'll find it as useful as I do.

+## Configuration & Usage
+1. Stick your appropriate values into pivotxt_config.yml
+2. Use bin/pivotxt like this: pivotxt stories.pivotxt
+3. You're done.

 ## Sample stories.pivotxt file format
 <pre>